It All Started with a Taste

 The Nose Knows: Why Spices Were Basically Magic

 We take a lot for granted now.
 You walk into a grocery store and there’s cinnamon in bulk.
-But for centuries, these were luxury items.
+But for centuries, these were luxury items that could literally be worth their weight in gold.
 You couldn’t just grow nutmeg in your backyard in Europe.
+The climate wouldn’t allow it.
 So when merchants brought back a pouch of cloves from India, it was like bringing back moon rocks.

 Spices didn’t just make food taste better.
-They made it last longer, helped mask the taste of not-so-fresh meat, and even acted as early pharmaceuticals.
+They made it last longer, helped mask the taste of not-so-fresh meat (refrigeration wasn’t a thing), and even acted as early pharmaceuticals.
 Got a headache?
 Try some turmeric.
 Stomach issues?
 Add some ginger.
 Bad spirits?
 Burn some incense.
+In medieval Europe, a pound of saffron cost the same as a horse.
+A pound of ginger could buy you a sheep.
+These weren’t cooking ingredients.
+They were currency.

 The Long, Twisting Road to Your Dinner Plate